zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > until one of its responses eventually gives the application
 > a session Object?

-The authentication methods are:
+The authentication schemes are:

 auth:get_proto
 : Ask Arti which version of the protocol is in use.

 auth:query
-: Ask Arti which authentication methods are acceptable.
+: Ask Arti which authentication schemes are acceptable.

 auth:authenticate
 : Try to authenticate using one of the provided authentication